The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Day 5-6.
 Discovering the sunny south region

 Our first stop in the southern Algarve was a place that’s very popular among surfers.
-Sagres village, located in the uttermost southwest of continental Europe is worth the stop, especially to experience the ‘end of the world’ feeling at the iconic Cabo de São Vicente lighthouse.
+Sagres village, located in the uttermost southwest of continental Europe, is worth the stop, especially to experience the ‘end of the world’ feeling at the iconic Cabo de São Vicente lighthouse.

-After pausing at Sagres for a much-needed green tea and Pastel de Nata, we set up to visit beautiful beaches around Lagos.
+After pausing at Sagres for a much-needed green tea and Pastel de Nata, we set up to visit the beautiful beaches around Lagos.

-Some places feel familiar because we keep seeing them on social media but it’s completely different to see them in person.
+Some places feel familiar because we keep seeing them on social media, but it’s completely different to see them in person.
 This was the case with the Ponta de Piedade.

 We could not believe there was no one around that day.
 Well, apart from a camper van with German license plates parked right beside the ‘no overnight parking sign, it was just the two of us.
 Beautiful coves and towering limestone cliffs were much more significant than we imagined.